 A Guide to DUI Involvement in Car Accidents

-If you are injured in a car accident caused by an intoxicated driver in Atlanta, you have a good chance of obtaining compensation for your injuries if the driver was convicted of drunk driving.
+If you are injured in a car accident caused by an intoxicated driver in Atlanta, you may obtain compensation if the driver was convicted of drunk driving.

-A driver who gets behind the wheel intoxicated shows a disregard for the safety of everyone on the highway.
+A person who gets behind the wheel and drives intoxicated shows an utter disregard for the well-being of everyone on the highway.
 To obtain the maximum compensation, you should work with an experienced car accident lawyer who will negotiate on your behalf and have a clear idea of the value of your claim.
 You will need to file an insurance claim with the drunk driver’s insurance company and in many instances a personal injury lawsuit if the insurance company is unwilling to offer a fair settlement.

 Are You Suspicious that the Driver Who Hit You Was Drunk?